miguelmota/ethereum-development-with-go-book/en/README.md

 # Ethereum Development with Go

 This little book is to serve as a general help guide for anyone wanting to develop Ethereum applications using the Go programming language.
-You'll learn how to interact with smart contracts using golang and much more.
+It is meant to provide a starting point if you're already pretty familiar with Ethereum and Go but don't know where to to start on bringing it all together.
+You'll learn how to interact with smart contracts and perform general blockchain tasks and queries using Golang.

 This book is composed of many examples that I wish I had encountered before when I first started doing Ethereum development with Go.
 This book will walk you through most things that you should be aware of in order for you to be a productive Ethereum developer using Go.